shankarsrinivasnew/docker-test/README.md

-its ngnix docker image listening on port 80 .
+its ngnix docker image listening on port 80 and also 8080 .

 pushed to shansris dockerhub with tag